inside.ewu.edu

 SOWK 547.
 MOTIVATIONAL INTERVIEWING.
 4 Credits.

-Motivational Interviewing (MI0 is an effective evidenced-based approach to overcoming the factors that keep people from making desired changes in their lives even after seeking or being referred to professional treatment.
+Motivational Interviewing (MI) is an effective evidenced-based approach to overcoming the factors that keep people from making desired changes in their lives even after seeking or being referred to professional treatment.
 This course reviews the conceptual and research background supporting MI and the Transtheoretical Model (Stages of Change-SOC) and provides practice in implementing the skills involved in their approaches.

 SOWK 549.
 GRIEF, LOSS AND RESILIENCE.
 4 Credits.